han16/mirage/README.md

 ## Running the analysis

 + `Simulations.R` in folder code is the main code to generate simulated data, run EM algorithm and calculate p values by other methods.
++ `code/Figure S2.R` is the R code to draw Figures in S2.

 ## R package